505th Infantry Regiment (United States): Eastern Europe

+In response to Russian military buildup near the border of Ukraine, the Panther Brigade (including 1st and 2nd Battalions) deployed on short notice to Poland in early February 2022, returning to Fort Bragg the following July.

 Distinctive unit insignia

 The distinctive unit insignia was originally approved for the 505th Airborne Infantry Regiment on 24 January 1952.
 It was redesignated for the 505th Infantry on 20 May 1958.